Packing for College: Three Legal Documents That Every Young Adult Needs

-Without these documents in place, a parent has no authority to make health care decisions or manage money for their child.
+Without these documents, a parent has no authority to make health care decisions or manage money for their child.
 This is troubling for some who are paying the tuition, have their children on their health insurance plans and continue to claim them as dependents on their tax returns.

-If your child is in an accident and becomes disabled, even temporarily, you may need court approval to act on his or her behalf, which can be a costly and lengthy process.
+If your child is in an accident and becomes disabled, even temporarily, you may need court approval to act on his or her behalf.
+This can be a costly and lengthy process.
 This risk is real.
-Accidents are the leading cause of death for young adults, and young adults between 18 and 25 years old are hospitalized with nonlethal injuries each year.
+Young adults between 18 and 25 years old are hospitalized with nonlethal injuries each year.

 But it doesn’t take something nearly that drastic for parents to need to act on a child’s behalf.
-For example, if your child is ill and in the hospital, doctors will refuse to discuss his or her condition with you without the property healthcare documents.
+If your child is in the hospital, doctors will refuse to discuss his or her condition with you without the proper healthcare documents.

-These power of attorney documents can be effective upon your child’s incapacity or immediately, giving you access to their medical and financial information immediately.
-It will all depend on your child and what rights he or she would like to give to you as the agent.
-It is important to note that your child must give you this power, so if you have a strained relationship, your child may decide to give this power to another adult in their lives, like a grandmother or uncle.
-Also important is the fact that your child still maintains their independence and power even though they have also given you the power to act for them.
+These power of attorney documents can be effective upon your child’s incapacity or immediately.
+It will give you access to their medical and financial information immediately.
+Your rights will depend on how much your child will allow on these documents.
+It is important to note that your child must give you this power.
+If you have a strained relationship, your child may decide to give this power to another adult in their lives.
+Also important is that your child still maintains their independence and power even though they have also given you the power to act for them.

 For example, if your child wants to give power to have access to his or her finances but not be able to access his grades, he can specifically restrict that right in the power of attorney documents.
 This document can be useful in a variety of situations.
 For example if your child is studying abroad you need to contact the local embassy or wire money from a child’s bank account, sign a lease in your child’s name, etc.